adrianolszewski/Logistic-regression-is-regression/README.md

 Well, it's kinda... embarrassing for me to write about something that is (should be) obvious to anyone working with statistics but in the last decade has been distorted by hundreds of thousands of members of the #machinelearning community, so today lie replaced the truth...

-I remember the first time, when, during some discussion, I said that
+I remember the first time, when, during some discussion, I said that "I've been using logistic regression for long years on daily basis for regression and testing hypotheses, but I've never used it for classification" and a Data Scientist (with PhD degree) told me, that I must have been mistaken, because "*despite its name logistic regression not a regression algorithm*".
+I asked him "*then tell me, please, what do I do every day at work?*😉" he replied "*I have no idea, but this sounds a pure nonsense, because logistic regression predicts only two binary outcomes so you understand it cannot be a regression*" 🤦

-\"I\'ve been using logistic regression for long years on daily basis for regression and testing hypotheses, but I\'ve never used it for classification\" and a Data Scientist (with PhD degree) told me, that I must have been mistaken, because \"*despite its name logistic regression not a regression algorithm*\".
-I asked him \"*then tell me, please, what do I do every day at work?*😉\" he replied \"*I have no idea, but this sounds a pure nonsense, because logistic regression predicts only two binary outcomes so you understand it cannot be a regression*\" 🤦
+I remember the first time, when, during some discussion, I said that "I've been using logistic regression for long years on daily basis for regression and testing hypotheses, but I've never used it for classification" and a Data Scientist (with PhD degree) told me, that I must have been mistaken, because "despite its name logistic regression not a regression algorithm".
+I asked him "then tell me, please, what do I do every day at work?😉" he replied "I have no idea, but this sounds a pure nonsense, because logistic regression predicts only two binary outcomes so you understand it cannot be a regression" 🤦

 <p align="center">
 <img src="https://github.com/adrianolszewski/Logistic-regression-is-regression/assets/95669100/d10d14a0-6972-405a-85d9-f0704613b65c"/>